 Note: In order to see the video output, the graphics planes need to be turned off.
-By default, graphics plane 0 is tied to HDMI, graphics plane 1 is tied to HD DAC and graphics plane 2 is tied to SD.
 For more information on the graphics planes and their sysfs entries, please read the VPSS guide in PSP documentation.

 Turn off the Graphics Plane 0 by running the following command.